 R.I.C.E Protocol

 Right after a PCL injury, follow the R.I.C.E protocol—Rest, Ice, Compression, and Elevation.
-Rest aids healing, while ice helps reduce swelling and inflammation.
-Compression and elevation further minimize swelling and support a quicker recovery.
+Rest aids healing, while ice helps reduce swelling and inflammation Compression and elevation further minimize swelling and support a quicker recovery.

 Bracing and Support